 - to return or delete all personal data at the end of the contract unless there is a legal obligation to retain it; and

-to adopt appropriate technical and organisational measures to assist the organisation in responding to subject access request
+- to adopt appropriate technical and organisational measures to assist the organisation in responding to subject access requests.